rgbkrk/pop/README.md

 ## License

 Pop is released under a BSD License.
-See LICENSE file for details.
+See the LICENSE file for details.